brikrey67/rails-views/readme.md

 ## We Do: Artists Create Action (20 min)

-So at this point we have a way to see all artists, view info about a specific artist.
+So at this point we have a way to see all artists and view information about a specific artist.
 Let's continue on by adding a form for the user to add their own artists to our application.

 In Rails, we have access to a variety of helper methods to erase the pain of having to writing repetitive boilerplate `html` code.